NazyrovaD/Sobel-Morphostructure-KZ/README.md

 ## 🔍 Description
 The workflow implements the Sobel operator for regional morphostructural zoning using DEMs (MERIT, SRTM, and ALOS).
 It includes:
 - Gradient computation (Sobel, Laplacian, and Canny filters)
 - Thresholding of top 15% gradient values
 - Orientation and azimuthal analysis
 - Enrichment analysis relative to ore deposits
 - Visualization and export steps

 ---

-## 📜 License
-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.
+## 📁 Repository Structure
+/scripts/ → Google Earth Engine (GEE) JavaScript files /figures/ → Output figures and gradient maps
+/data/ → Reference fault and deposit datasets (metadata only) README.md → This documentation file
+LICENSE → MIT License file

 ---

+## 🧭 Study Reference
+This repository supports the publication:
+> *Nazyrova D., Kayukov P., Berkinbaev G., Askarov S., Temirbekov N., Temirbekov A., Kasenov S., Temirbekova L.*
+> **Automated Sobel-Based Morphostructural Analysis and Metallogenic Interpretation of the East Kazakhstan Orogenic Province** (Submitted to *MDPI Geosciences*, 2025).

+---

+## 🧠 Citation
+If you use this workflow, please cite the article above or acknowledge this repository.

+---

 ## 📫 Contact
 **Corresponding author:**
-Dilyara Nazyrova (ECOSERVICE-S LLP, East Kazakhstan)
+Dilyara Nazyrova
-📧 *[your_email_here]*
+📧 *nazyrovadilyara@gmail.com*
+ECOSERVICE-S LLP, Kazakhstan